Frederick Ansell

 Pre War

-Frederick was born in Stevenage on the 14th March 1887, the son of William and Emma Ansell, of 41, Alleyns Road, Stevenage.
 On the 3rd October 1904 Fred, now 17years-old, gave up his job as a Baker and travelled to London where he joined the Royal Navy, serving in the Royal Marine Light Infantry.
 He served a number of ships including HMS Attentive, HMS Sapphire and HMS Hogue.
 The 1911 Census records Fred as being a member of the crew of HMS Juno, moored of off the coast at Margate, Kent.
 He remained in the service of the Royal Marines until his discharge on the 10th December 1912.

 Wartime Service

 At the time of his death, the 1st Herts were part of the 4th (Guards Brigade) in the 2nd Division.
 They were extremely proud that, as a Territorial Force Battalion, they were accepted by the regular Guards Battalions and even called themselves the Herts Guards.
-During the three months before his death, the Battalion was engaged in normal trench warfare routines such as digging and repairing trenches, putting up wire, etc., sometimes in the front line, sometimes in support and occasionally in reserve or at rest in or near a town such as Bethune.
+During the three months before his death, the Battalion was engaged in normal trench warfare routines such as digging and repairing trenches, putting up wire, etc, sometimes in the front line, sometimes in support and occasionally in reserve or at rest in or near a town such as Bethune.

 It is not known at what stage Frederick lost his life.
 A comrade wrote and told his parents that Fred's last words were, "A comrade wrote to his parents that his last words were "a piece of dirt has hit me on the head".
-It is unlikely that he was wearing a steel helmet at the time.
+It is unlikely that he was wearing a steel helmet at the time as they weren’t issued until 1916.
+He was reportedly buried between Richebourg St. Vadet and Festubert. owever, he now has no known grave and his name is recorded on the Le Touret Memorial.

 Additional Information